ualberta/Front-End-Environment/readme.md

 Using the editor of your choice, you can modify the  less, js, or html files in the `/src` folder and see a live preview in your browser.

 Run the "stop" command that corresponds to your Operating System to stop the development environment.

+The development environment is preconfigured with npm and grunt tasks that will:

+  - Serve files from the `/build` directory
+    - auto refresh when there are html, css, or js changes (via [reload](https://www.npmjs.org/package/reload))
+  - Watch `.less` files in `/src/less/` for changes
+    - compile into `/build/css/framework.css`
+  - Watch `*.js` files in `/src/js` for changes
+    - concatenate vendor scripts in `/src/js/vendor`
+    - concatenate author scripts in `/src/js`
+    - uglify
+    - copy to `/build/js`
+  - Watch `.html` files in `/src/` for changes
+    - copy to `/build` when modified
+  - Watch `/src/templates/` for `.hbs` tempate changes
+    - compiles the templates into `/build/js/templates.js`, which are accessible through `UAlberta.FrontEnd.templates`

 ### Creating a Module